 - Awards:2014 vintage: International Wine Challenge – Bronze / International Wine & Spirit Competition - Bronze / 2016 vintage : International Wine Challenge - Commended

-Nelson – a coastal region on the tip New Zealand’s South Island – is a Pinot Noir grape hotspot.
-They are delicate and tricky to grow, but Nelson’s combination of antipodean sun, sheltering mountains and fresh sea air makes for very happy grapes.
+Hawkes Bay – situated on the east coast of the North Island – is a Pinot Noir grape hotspot.
+They are delicate and tricky to grow, but this region is seriously sunny with 2188 average hours per year versus 1493 in the UK.
+Combining lots of sun and fresh sea air makes for very happy grapes.